 All courses taught for credit receive a letter grade or pass/fail option.
-In order to earn a passing grade and receive credit, students must take the final exam in a designated proctored testing environment and score 60% or higher on the proctored final exam.
+To earn a passing grade and receive credit, students must take the final exam in a designated proctored testing environment and score 60% or higher on the proctored final exam.